tchapi/own-private-cloud/README.md

     ./scripts/davis/init-mysql-tables.sh

+# Updating

+Update Dockerfiles or the `docker-compose.yml` file, then rebuild the images with `docker-compose build`.
+You can then recreate each container with the newly built images with `docker-compose up -d {container}`.

+For some containers using a shared volume such as Davis (`/var/www/davis`), you need to scrap the underlying volume before updating so that the code is really updated.

+For instance:

+    docker rm -f davis davis-proxy && docker volume rm davis_www docker-compose up -d --force-recreate davis-proxy

 # SSL

 The given Traefik V2.0 configuration (_SSL params, etc_), along with a proper DNS configuration (including a correct CAA entry — see [here](https://blog.qualys.com/ssllabs/2017/03/13/caa-mandated-by-cabrowser-forum)), will result in a **A+** rating in [SSLLabs](https://www.ssllabs.com) :